cu-hpsc/hpsc-class/content/fall2019/syllabus.md

 reviewers by learning about the project and its expectations and process, communicating in advance if appropriate, and leaving plenty of time for multiple rounds of review and revision.

+### Distance sections and labs

+The lectures for this class can be joined synchronously via Zoom (see [instructions](fall2019/)); they are also recorded and will be posted [here](fall2019/#videos) (and automatically on Canvas).
+Some labs will be activities that can be completed within the time period (with group discussion and compare/contrast) while others will be a jump start for homeworks.
+I envision that distance students will form groups and set a time for virtual discussion in lieu of synchronous discussion during the lab period.
+In both settings, there will be a peer evaluation component during which each participant credits one or more peers with some specific contributions to the conversation.

 ## Moodle